 IYL2015 Garden makes Light work of understanding science

-Drawing parallels with nature, the garden shows how fibre optics, which transmit light over huge distances, are bundled together to form fibre optic cables capable of transferring vast qualities of data.
-These cables, which circle the globe in the ground and under the sea, form the backbone of the Internet and provide the high-speed telecommunications we take for granted today.
-Fibre optics are also used in cutting edge manufacturing research and when used with lasers focus light powerfully and with great precision.
+Drawing parallels with nature throughout, the garden shows how fibre optics, which can transmit light over huge distances, are bundled together to form fibre optic cables capable of transferring vast qualities of data.
+These pathways encircle our globe under the surface of our earth and seas, forming the backbone of the World Wide Web; the Internet and providing the high-speed telecommunications we take for granted today.

-The garden’s pavilion roof reflects a ‘holey fibre’ structure, a new type of optical fibre which allows light to travel faster over longer distances.
-Set into the pavilion floor are fibre optic glass ‘drops’, created as part of the fibre fabrication process.
-These and the wave-form in the path through the garden are a metaphor for how light reflects along the fibres.
+The pavilion roof reflects a 'holey fibre' structure, a new type of optical fibre which allows light to travel faster over longer distances.
+The parallels between this type of fibre and plant structures (vascular bundles) is striking.
+Set into the pavilion floor are fibre optic glass 'drops', created as part of the fibre fabrication process.
+These and the wave-form in the path through the garden are a metaphor for how light reflects internally along the fibres.

-The perspex rods within the landform represent the fibre ‘preforms’ which may be considered in this context as the ‘seeds’ of the optical fibre.
+The Perspex rods within the landform reference the fibre ‘preforms’ which may be considered in this context as the ‘seeds’ of the optical fibre.
 During fibre fabrication, the preforms are ‘grown’ as they are heated and drawn out into the lengths of optical fibre - often thinner than a human hair.
 The finished fibres transmit data in the form of digital light pulses.

-The garden highlights the advances in optical fibre research pioneered by the ORC.
-The incredible growth in Internet usage has been made possible by the ORC’s revolutionary developments in fibre optics technology.
-Scientists at the ORC invented the key optical fibre technology which forms the Internet as well as the erbium doped fibre amplifier (EDFA).
-It is this device in particular, the world’s first practical optical amplifier, which enables light to travel further and faster in fibre optic cables.
+The garden highlights the advances in optical fibre technology brought about by research pioneered by the ORC.
+The incredible growth in internet usage has been made possible by the ORC’s revolutionary developments in the use of fibre optics technology.
+Scientists at Southampton’s ORC invented the key underlying optical fibre technology which forms the Internet as well as the erbium doped fibre amplifier (EDFA).
+It is this device in particular, the world’s first practical optical amplifier, which enables light to travel further and faster in fibre-optic cables.